Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Introduction

 \section{Introduction}

-Large Language Models (LLMs), such as GPT~\citep{brown2020languagemodelsfewshotlearners}, Mistral~\citep{refe-mistral7b}, and LLaMA~\citep{touvron2023llamaopenefficientfoundation}, have become foundational tools in natural language processing, excelling in tasks such as sentiment classification, question answering, and summarization.
-Despite their strong performance, a significant limitation persists: most LLMs lack the ability to provide meaningful uncertainty estimates for their predictions~\citep{kapoor-etal-2024-calibration,ref1-bayespe}.
-This limitation poses substantial risks in critical domains such as medical diagnostics, financial forecasting, and autonomous systems~\citep{atf2025challengeuncertaintyquantificationlarge,chen2025uncertaintyquantificationlargelanguage,wu2024uncertaintyestimationlargelanguage}, where decisions heavily depend on the model's reliability and confidence.
-Consequently, uncertainty quantification in LLMs has emerged as an active research area.

-Research on uncertainty estimation in LLMs encompasses diverse methodologies~\citep{xia2025survey}, typically categorized into Bayesian-inspired, ensemble-based, calibration/post-hoc, and verbalization-based approaches.
-Bayesian-inspired methods treat model parameters or prompts as random variables and leverage approximate inference e.g., via MC Dropout, Laplace approximations over LoRA‑tuned layers~\citep{yang2024bayesianlowrankadaptationlarge}, or prompt ensembles (e.g., BayesPE~\citep{ref1-bayespe}) to handle epistemic uncertainties.
-Ensemble-based methods, including deep ensembles and these perturbation-based approaches (e.g., SPUQ~\citep{gao-etal-2024-spuq}), enhance robustness through model averaging.
-While these approaches are theoretically grounded and demonstrate improved calibration and uncertainty quantification, they are computationally intensive, requiring sampling during both training and inference.
-The associated computational cost make such methods challenging to deploy in practice.
-Furthermore, for many LLMs we lack access to their internal weights or architecture, hindering techniques that rely on such access.
+Research on uncertainty quantification in LLMs encompasses diverse methodologies~\cite{xia2025survey}, typically categorized into Bayesian-inspired, e.g.,~\cite{ICLR2024_07c256a1}, ensemble-based, e.g.,~\cite{ref1-bayespe}, calibration-based, and verbalization-based approaches.
+We focus on the first two, which are theoretically grounded (e.g., account for epistemic uncertainty) and consistently demonstrate improved calibration.
+However, at the same time, they are computationally intensive and require sampling during both training and inference.
+The already slow inference of LLMs becomes even slower, as these approaches require multiple forward passes with different parameter samples (Bayesian models) or prompts (model ensembles), effectively limiting their broader adoption.

-This work addresses these computational challenges in uncertainty quantification by proposing a unified framework for uncertainty-aware knowledge distillation in LLMs.
-The central objective is enabling compact student models to accurately capture both the predictive performance and calibrated uncertainty estimates of computationally demanding teacher models.
-Our approach is grounded in the formalism of predictive uncertainty, which can be decomposed into aleatoric and epistemic components.
-The epistemic uncertainty we then propose to encode using evidential learning via Dirichlet output distribution.
-An additional side advantage of the proposed method is its compatibility with black-box LLMs, facilitated by distilling knowledge solely from teacher model outputs without requiring internal access.
+This work addresses the computational cost of inference by proposing a framework for uncertainty-aware knowledge distillation in text-classifying LLMs.
+In particular, we train student models to capture both the predictive performance and the uncertainty estimates of these computationally demanding uncer\-tain\-ty-aware teacher LLMs, while maintaining fast inference.
+The teacher predictive distributions for different samples are encoded into the student using evidential learning with Dirichlet distribution over the outputs~\cite{sensoy2018evidentialdeeplearningquantify,ref2-dirich}.
+The proposed approach yields student models that provide reliable uncertainty estimates in a single forward pass.